Liberal international order: Definition

+Minimalist definitions of the LIO characterize it as "open and rules-based international order" while maximalist definitions include liberal social purpose, economic and political rights, and democratic decision-making procedures.

 David Lake, Lisa Martin and Thomas Risse define "order" as "patterned or structured relationships among units".
 Interactions in the LIO are structured by rules, norms and decision-making procedures.
 They note that the LIO is not synonymous with a "rule-based international order", as non-liberal rule-based orders may exist (such as the Westphalian order).
+Others refer to the LIO as the rules-based international order (RBIO), or the rules-based order (RBO).

-They define "liberal" as a belief in the universal equality of individuals, as well as individual and collective freedoms.
+Lake, Martin and Risse define "liberal" as a belief in the universal equality of individuals, as well as individual and collective freedoms.
 Political liberalism entails the rule of law, and the sovereign equality of states, as well as protections for human rights, political rights and civil liberties.
 Economic liberalism entails free market-oriented policies.
 Liberal internationalism entails principled multilateralism and global governance.

 Michael Barnett defines an international order as "patterns of relating and acting" derived from and maintained by rules, institutions, law and norms.
 International orders have both a material and social component.
 Legitimacy (the generalized perception that actions are desirable, proper or appropriate) is essential to political orders.
 George Lawson has defined an international order as "regularized practices of exchange among discrete political units that recognize each other to be independent."
 John Mearsheimer defines an international order as "an organized group of international institutions that help govern the interactions among the member states."

 In After Victory (2001), John Ikenberry defines a political order as "the governing arrangements among a group of states, including its fundamental rules, principles and institutions."
 Political orders are established when the basic organizing arrangements are set up, and they break down when the basic organizing arrangements are overturned, contested or in disarray.
 He defines a constitutional international order as a political order "organized around agreed-upon legal and political institutions that operate to allocate rights and limit the exercise of power."
 There are four main core elements of constitutional orders: